au-ts/libvmm/docs/SOUND.md

 *[here](https://docs.oasis-open.org/virtio/virtio/v1.3/csd01/virtio-v1.3-csd01.html#x1-56700014)
 *to learn about the VirtIO sound protocol.*

+Currently, the VirtIO device implementation at `src/virtio/sound.c` only supports streams.
+It does not provide jacks, channel maps, control elements, or any other extensions.
+The VirtIO device acts as an sDDF audio client converting VirtIO requests to the sDDF protocol.

 Similar to the sDDF protocol, VirtIO uses a request / response model for commands and PCM data.
 In contrast, VirtIO's requests and responses come in the form of a scatter-gather array of buffers where sDDF expects a single